 Another benefit is the added protection from the threat of force-post fraud that can create excessive chargeback risk and unnecessary operational expenses.
 Some customers may require a simple update to their terminal to receive these added features.
 We are taking the necessary steps to accommodate these changes to ensure all customers can take advantage of these beneficial programs.
 You do not need to take any action at this time.
 If your account requires an update, we will reach out to you in the coming months.

 Visa Credit Transactions

-Customers who do not update their terminals to support this mandate by October 19, 2019, may be assessed non-compliance fees.
-Customers may also experience an increase of non-defensible chargebacks for no authorization.
+Customers who do not update their terminals to support this mandate by October 19, 2019, could be assessed non-compliance fees.
+Customers may also experience an increase in non-defensible chargebacks for no authorization.

 Visa Forced Post Transactions

 Visa introduced a new set of requirements for forced post transactions in January.
 Forced post transactions are defined as sale or credit transactions settled with a manually entered authorization code.
 Visa mandate 0030120 requires acquirers to implement a compliance process.
 The mandate indicates we must restrict the ability to process forced post transactions without prior approval clearance, create a review process for these requests and monitor this program to ensure compliance.
 To plan for this change, we are reviewing all merchant accounts that process forced post transactions during the normal course of business to determine pre-approval.

 If you have any questions, please contact us at the number on the front of your statement.
 As always, we are here to help guide you through these changes and offer any necessary assistance in determining a course of action or administering the updates.